 The WI is a place for all women and meetings should be accessible for members with disabilities where possible.
 This includes allowing members' carers to attend meetings.
-Please see the policy on My WI on the access of carers to WI meetings and events for more information on this.
+If it is the WI member who is the carer, the WI may need to allow the person the WI member is caring for to attend, if the cared for person cannot be left safely on their own and the WI member cannot find an alternative carer for the meeting.
+Please see the policy on My WI here or by going to My WI / Essential Information / WI Policy and Guidance / Equality, Diversity and Inclusion on the access of carers to WI meetings and events for more information on this.